 Industrial Production in the United Kingdom averaged 0.66 percent from 1969 until 2021, reaching an all time high of 22.70 percent in February of 1973 and a record low of -24.50 percent in April of 2020.
 This page provides the latest reported value for - United Kingdom Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United Kingdom Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

-Industrial Production in the United Kingdom is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in the United Kingdom to stand at 2.20 in 12 months time.
-In the long-term, the United Kingdom Industrial Production is projected to trend around 2.20 percent in 2020, according to our econometric models.
+Industrial Production in the United Kingdom is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production in the United Kingdom to stand at 5.00 in 12 months time.
+In the long-term, the United Kingdom Industrial Production is projected to trend around 2.60 percent in 2022 and 2.40 percent in 2023, according to our econometric models.